I Know What You Did Last Summer: Filming

 Scottish director Jim Gillespie was hired to direct the film after being suggested by writer Williamson.
 Star Hewitt would later state in 2008 that Gillespie was to date her "favorite director [she's] ever worked with."
-Principal photography began on March 31, 1997 and took place over a period of ten weeks throughout the late spring-early summer of 1997.
+Principal photography began on March 31, 1997, and took place over a period of ten weeks throughout the late spring-early summer of 1997.
 Approximately seven weeks of the ten-week shoot took place at night, which Gillespie says was difficult for the cast and crew, and also created commotion in primary small-town locations in which they shot.
 Gillespie devised a color scheme with cinematographer Denis Crossan which was marked by heavy blues throughout and a notable lack of bright colors.

 For the beginning of the film, coastal areas of Sonoma County, California stood in for North Carolina, where the film is set.
 The opening shots of the sun setting on a rugged coast were filmed at Kolmer Gulch, just north of the town of Jenner, on Highway 1.
 The car crash scene was also filmed on Highway 1 in the same area.
 The scene in which the four friends are seated around a campfire on the beach next to a wrecked boat was inspired by a painting Gillespie had seen in a reference book; to achieve the image, the art department purchased an old boat in Bodega Bay, cut it in half and placed it at the beach location.

 The remaining scenes were filmed primarily around the town of Southport, North Carolina.
 Specific sites included the Amuzu Theater, where the beauty pageant is held, the Old Yacht Basin and Southport Fish Company.
 Julie's house is on Short Street just north of Southport Marina.
 The daytime sequences shot on the marina show multiple vessels traversing the water; though real vessels, the boat traffic was orchestrated by a marine traffic coordinator to make the waterway appear lively.
 The Shiver's Department Store setting in the film was discovered on location in Southport by director Gillespie, who was so impressed by the location that he reworked elements of the script in order to incorporate it into the film; it eventually became the primary setting for Helen's extended chase sequence with the killer.
 The exterior sequences of Julie's Boston college campus were in fact shot at Duke University, while the hospital sequence was filmed at Southport's Dosher Memorial Hospital in an unused wing of the hospital.

+There is a climactic scene where Jennifer Love Hewitt's character walks into the middle of the street and screams to the killer "What are you waiting for?!"
+According to Hewitt, that scene was conceived and directed by a child who won a contest to "come on and create a moment for the movie".
+In an interview with Us Weekly, she stated that she disliked the idea but still went through with it, and noted that the scene "became the biggest part of the movie" and that ultimately it was "a great idea".